buehler/dotnet-operator-sdk/docs/docs/commands.md

 multiple commands.
 Some of them do install / uninstall your crds in your currently selected kubernetes cluster or can generate code.

+> [!NOTE]
+> For the normal "dotnet run" command exists a `--namespaced`
+> option that starts the operator in namespaced mode.
+This means
+> that only the given namespace is watched for entities.

 ## Available Commands

 Here is a brief overview over the available commands:

+> [!NOTE]
-_NOTE_: all commands assume either the compiled dll or you using `dotnet run -- ` as prepended command.
+> all commands assume either the compiled dll or you using
+> `dotnet run -- ` as prepended command.

 - ` ` (empty): runs the operator (normal `dotnet run`)
 - `version`: prints the version information for the actual connected kubernetes cluster